vtex/faststore/pull_request_template.md

 <em>Describe the steps with bullet points.
 Is there any external reference, link, or example?</em>

 ## References
-<em>Spread the knowledge: is this any content you used to create this PR that is worth sharing?</em>
+<em>Spread the knowledge: is there any content you used to create this PR that is worth sharing?</em>

 <em>Extra tip: add references to related issues or mention people important to this PR may be good for the documentation and reviewing process</em>